LAS Education and Training

 Course for people designing procedures and projects

-Laboratory Animal Centre arranges a Functon B course for researchers "The use of animals in research: course for people designing procedures and projects" once a year.
-This course together with the course for the people carrying out procedures on animals and a relevant higher academic degree gives legal competence (according to Finnish Act 497/2013 and Decree 564/2013) to design procedures and projects in Finland.
-The course for the person carrying out procedures on animals must be completed previously in order to be accepted into this course.
+Laboratory Animal Centre arranges once a year for researchers the course titled “The use of animals in research: course for people designing procedures and projects”.
+This course together with the course for the people carrying out procedures on animals and a relevant higher academic degree gives legal competence (according to Act 497/2013 and Decree 564/2013) to design procedures and projects.
+The course for people carrying out procedures on animals (Functions A&D) must be completed in order to be accepted into this course.

 Module 9: Ethics, animal welfare and the Three Rs (level 2)